Skip to content

 Glossary

-Plain-English definitions of the terms that govern engineering, procurement, process safety, and turnaround work.
-Each entry explains the term in operational language and traces it back to the engineering drawings Armeta structures.
+Plain-English definitions of the terms that govern engineering, procurement, fabrication, process safety, and turnaround work.
+Each entry explains the term in operational language and traces it back to the critical engineering documents — drawings and data tables — that Armeta contextualizes.

 All terms

 EPC and FEED define how projects are contracted and engineered.
 HAZOP, PHA, MOC, and PSI define how process safety is governed.
-MTO, P&ID, LDAR, and turnaround define the operational record.
-Every one of them ultimately reads from, or writes to, a set of engineering drawings.
+MTO, BOM, pipe specs, P&IDs, isometrics, line lists, from-to lists, PFDs, LDAR, and turnaround define the operational record.
+Every one of them ultimately reads from, or writes to, the engineering documents Armeta contextualizes.

 A.1